microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 Before enabling Extended Protection, you must ensure that all TLS configurations are consistent across all Exchange servers.
 For example, if one of the servers uses TLS 1.2, you must ensure that all the servers in the organization are configured using TLS 1.2.
 Any variation in TLS version use across servers can cause client connections to fail.

-In addition to this, the value of *SchUseStrongCrypto* registry key should be either set to 1 (recommended) or 0 across all the Exchange Servers in the organization.
+In addition to this, the value of _SchUseStrongCrypto_ registry key should be either set to 1 (recommended) or 0 across all the Exchange Servers in the organization.
 If this value is not explicitly set, the default value of this key may be interpreted as 0 or 1 depending on the .NET version in use by the Exchange binaries.
 This can cause TLS mismatch, leading to client connectivity issues.

 Please refer to this [guide](https://docs.microsoft.com/Exchange/exchange-tls-configuration?view=exchserver-2019) to configure the required TLS settings on your Exchange servers.

 ### Third-party software compatibility

 Please ensure to test all third-party products in your Exchange Server environment to ensure that they work properly when Extended Protection is enabled.
+For example we have seen AntiVirus solutions send connections through a proxy in order to protect the client machine, this would prevent communication to the Exchange Server and would need to be disabled.

 ## Enabling Extended Protection